TheGloriousGenesis/CS_Learning/Machine_Learning/README.md

 | Confidence (Affinity Analysis) | The strength of an association rule relating to the likelihood of customer buying item A, given item B |
 | Lift (Affinity Analysis) | The interestingness of a rule by checking the strength of rule over random co-occurrence if two items |

+## TLDR: Top tips for whole ML process
+- Obtain Data: State what you need and why.
+Get the data from the source
+- Explore Data: Looking at your comp
+- Prepare data: Clean data, Transform Data, Reduce Data

 ## Environment set up
 Hints:
 - Use miniconda not anaconda (anaconda has a lot of overhead)